Missing Freeholders – the problem

 • The proposed TP1 Land transfer form

-However for a non-legally trained leaseholder, the complexities of the process can appear daunting and in practice can prove very tricky indeed.
+it’s not essential – but a bit like conveyancing, very very few people have the knowledge ability or confidence to handle the process of an application to both the County Court and the Tribunal themselves.
+For a non-legally trained leaseholder, the complexities of the process can appear daunting and in practice can prove very tricky indeed.

 Our advice is simple – don’t cut corners.

 To ensure that the process runs smoothly and to have the peace of mind that the lease extension will be successfully obtained by mean of the Vesting Order, you really need to get help from solicitors who specialise in this area of the law.
+And our dedicated lease extension team deal with these kind of applications routinely – very few solicitors can say that.

 Want a Lease Extension?
 Problems with an Absent Freeholder?
 Contact us today